bschauerte/sendgmail/README.md

 You have to create a ~/.sendgmail file containing the configuration in your home folder.
 See *example.sendgmail* for a configuration example.

-*NOTE* Currently, the configuration file is sourced.
+**NOTE** The configuration file is sourced.
 This allows for a lot of flexibility, but it also poses a potential security risk.
 Take care!

 Variables: